How to Avoid Freight Shipping Delays (and Keep Consignees Happy)

 - Weather disruptions.
 Weather-related delays are more common during the cold months, but you can still select routes that bypass areas known for weather disruptions or plan for another mode of transportation that's less susceptible to weather delays.
 In addition, it's always a good idea to plan for extra time in transit, just in case.
 Learn more tips about winterproofing your shipments.

 - Inaccurate or incomplete delivery addresses.
 These delays are completely avoidable with just a little effort.
 Using an online transportation management system (TMS) like SpeedShip® from Worldwide Express will greatly minimize input errors because you can store (and easily access) account information for your customers and also have addresses validated.

 - Document and bill of lading errors.
-Mistakes in documentation and on your bill of lading can result in costly reweighs and lost transit time for document verification.
+Mistakes in documentation and on your bill of lading can result in costly reweighs, lost transit time for document verification and potentially reveal your place of shipment if you’re blind shipping.
 The old "measure twice, cut once" adage applies here: double check every piece of information to ensure completeness and accuracy.
 Putting guesses in documentation is opening a Pandora's Box of delays.

 - Pickup and delivery challenges.
 If the carrier has to deal with unattended or inaccessible docks or entrances, inadequate dock equipment, and other similar issues, delays and extra fees are going to happen.
 Let your carrier and driver know any challenges well in advance of pickup, and make sure that your dock hands and consignees are ready for the shipment.

 - Multiple failed delivery attempts.
 Repeated delivery attempts by drivers are a hugely common cause of freight delays.
 Minimize them by monitoring the status of your shipment throughout its journey and asking the carrier to announce the arrival time in advance.
 Good communication with the consignee on the shipment arrival time is critical here.